-Can an Employer Rescind an Accepted Offer of Employment?team
+Can an Employer Rescind a Job Offer in Ontario?achkarlaw-admin

 Normally in Ontario, non-unionized employees will be provided a written employment contract to be signed prior to commencing employment with an employer.
 The employment contract is a binding contract setting out the terms of the employment.
 It is common for an employee to have their first day of work sometime after the employment contract has been signed.
 But what happens if an employer rescinds an accepted offer of employment?
 The Ontario Superior Court of Justice case Kim v.
 BT Express Freight Systems discusses this exact scenario.